nakato/HiJet-S510P-Notes/battery.md

 ## Maintenance

-As a flooded lead acid battery, this is a maintenance item.
+As a flooded lead acid battery, it is a maintenance item.
 If unsure how to maintain a flooded battery consult proper flooded lead acid battery maintenance documentation or ask your local auto-parts store or mechanic.

-If plates are exposed above water level, special care will need to be taken.

 Shaking the vehicle may help find the water level if it is difficult to see.

-OEM battery high and low levels should be visible without removing cover, but confirming this by removing the cover the first time is a good idea.
+OEM battery high and low levels should be visible without removing cover.

 ## M42